faisoabdirisak/Gitsearch/README.md

 * git clone ```https://github.com/faisoabdirisak/Gitsearch.git```

-* cd Git-Search
+* cd Gitsearch

-* code . or atom . based on the text editor you have.
+* code . or atom . based on the text editor you like.

 * Run ng serve for a dev server.